SKolodynski/IsarMathLib/isar2html/readme.md

-Isar2html is a Mathematical Knowledge Management tool for converting IsarMathLib sources to HTML resp.
+Isar2html is a Mathematical Knowledge Management tool for converting IsarMathLib sources to HTML.
 The inputs to the program are as follows:

   * A file called theories.conf with the list of theories to process.